stephengold/stephengold.github.io/index.markdown

 layout: home
 ---

-Stephen Gold is a California-based computer hobbyist who creates, collects, maintains, and publishes open-source Java libraries.
+Stephen Gold is a computer hobbyist who creates, collects, maintains, and publishes open-source Java libraries.
+He lives in California.
 He holds an advanced degree in Electrical Engineering.
 At the present time, he is not seeking donations or employment.